Back

 We started with an MVP, so the project scope included UI/UX design and the development of the alpha version for internal use within the company.

 We used Nest.js for the backend and Next.js for the frontend.
-Next is perfect for platforms that require search engine indexing — so that the platform is shown in the results to users’ search requests.
-We knew that the client planned to enter the online education platforms market with the product, so indexing was highly important.
+Next is perfect for platforms that require search engine indexing — so that the platform is shown in the results of users’ search requests.
+We knew that the client planned to enter the online education platforms market with the product, so indexing was highly fundamental.

 The online education development team consisted of 2 UI/UX designers, 4 developers, a QA engineer, and a project manager.